DecisionsDev/odm-docker-kubernetes/platform/azure/README-NGINX.md

 ## Install an ODM release with NGINX Ingress Controller

-You can reuse the secret with TLS certificate created [above](README.md#manage-adigital-certificate-10-min):
+You can reuse the secret with TLS certificate created at [Manage a digital certificate](README.md#manage-adigital-certificate-10-min).

 You can now install the product.
 - Get the [aks-nginx-values.yaml](./aks-nginx-values.yaml) file and replace the following keys: